MIB1700/FinalePrinter/README.md

 Module providing a function for printing finale music files to pdf via a virtual pdf printer PDFWriter - in this case -  on OSX!!
 This will ONLY WORK ON OSX!!
 Uses apple script to fascilitate the printing!

 This will search through all folders and files for finale files, starting at the designated path.
-All
+All .mus .musx and .bak files will be opened in finale and printed to pdf.